umputun/rss2twitter/README.md

 ## Install

 Use provided `docker-compose.yml` and change `FEED` value.
-All twiter-api credentials can be retrieved from https://developer.twitter.com/en/apps and should be set in environment or directly in the compose file.
+All twitter-api credentials can be retrieved from https://developer.twitter.com/en/apps and should be set in environment or directly in the compose file.

 ## Parameters